As a soccer coach, one of the most daunting tasks is conducting tryouts.

 Set Evaluation Criteria: Use standardized scoring sheets or apps like SkillShark to ensure consistent feedback and objectivity.

-Use Position-Specific Drills: Craft drills for dribbling, shooting, and passing.
+Use Position-Specific Drills: Run drills specifically for dribbling, shooting, and passing.

 Prioritize Safety and Flow: Set up stations ahead of time to avoid dead time and ensure proper spacing between drills.